Mr Jay, Owner Jay B. Bryan, Owner -

 Philosophy on Teaching: Ms. Jeraldine believes that through social encouragement, love, and making learning fun, we can secure a fruitful future for all children.
 That is, she believes, what makes Early Childhood Education so important.

-Mr John John A., Science Teacher & PE Coach -
+Mr John, Resource John A., Science Teacher & PE Coach -

 Mr. John Andre has a Bachelors of Arts Degree in Early Childhood Education from Kennesaw State University.